Neural-Systems-at-UIO/QCAlign/docs/results.rst

    * - Structure
      - Definition
    * - Total
-     - Clear Label
+     - Total no. of markers in the grid
-   * - All markers in grid
+   * - Clear Label
-     - Markers that fall outside of atlas
+     - Markers that fall outside of the atlas area

 For the QC assessment of the section images the counts may be used to calculate (%) damage per region for each section and for all the sections combined.
 The damage here represents tissue damage, poor quality labelling and imaging defects.